mdolidon/hamster/configuration.md

 `save [MATCHER] as tree [under "directory"]`, such as `save as tree` or `save domain as tree under "maven"` : contents are saved as files in a directory tree structure that mirrors the original URL paths.

+`save [MATCHER] as base names [under "directory"]`, such as `save urls ".*\.7z" as base names under "archive"` : the last part of the URL path is used to make the file name.
+The result is stored flat under "directory".
+This rule is convenient when you want to preserve names in a file archive (unlike `save flat`) and not inherit the full directory structure (unlike `save as tree`).
+Obviously file name collisions are likely if this rule is abused.

 `save urls "regex with groups" as "directory/$1/$2"`, such as `save urls ".*topic([0-9]+).message([0-9]+).*" as "bulletin_board/topic_$1/message_$2.html` : if a link's source URL matches the regular expression, it is destructured in groups, and those groups' values are used to build the destination path and file name, with `$n` taking the value of the nth group.
 Local path separators are always `/`, whatever system the hamster is running on.

 ## Basic matchers